The Weeknd Writing Justin Bieber Diss Track Amid Selena Gomez Rumors: Feud Erupts?

 While The Weeknd isn’t taking Bieber’s comments personal, he’s not a fan of being bashed by his musical peers — especially when the digs and shady remarks are made because of the fact that he’s seeing Selena Gomez.

 “[The Weeknd’s] boys keep telling him to do a diss track of sorts on Justin Bieber but he’s cool on it,” a source reveals.
 “Let’s face it, Justin is a walking diss track all on his own.
-He does an excellent job of making an ass out himself every time he opens his mouth or steps outside his house, he doesn’t need any help in that department.”
+He does an excellent job of making an a** out himself every time he opens his mouth or steps outside his house, he doesn’t need any help in that department.”

 As mentioned by the source, there doesn’t seem to be much of a reason as to why The Weeknd should slam Justin; the singer has proven himself to be rather childish and has the tendency to look like a fool all by himself, without the need of someone doing a diss track about him.